ArenKDesai/Aren-s-Notes/Random Algorithms.md

 Average case analysis: input is drawn from a distribution $\pi$.
 There are parameters from $\pi$.
 Non-Deterministic algorithms simultaneously consider multiple algorithms weighted by the probability distribution.
 Monte Carlo algorithm returns a $p$ value through brute-force approximation guarantee (run a simulation a lot of times).
-Las Vegas algorithms always return the correct solution or return failtur
+Las Vegas algorithms always return the correct solution or return failure.
+Expectation is polynomial time.